NathanCB/goodall/README.md

 # goodall
-### Create an event.: Support the arts!
+### Create an event.Support the arts!
-Goodall is a nimble web application for the people that want to post a location where they would be performing.
-Think, Buskar with an electronic notification board.
-Goodall is an online tool to quickly find and create hyper-local arts events based on a user's chosen location.
+Goodall is a nimble web applicationan to quickly find and create hyper-local arts events based on a user's chosen location.
+Think, "Buskar" with an electronic notification board.

 ## Tech Features (Backend)
 - JAVA